oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 *   We should handle VMs that are pointing to a network directly for backward compatibility.
 *   We need to select first profile that is on that network that the user has permissions on.

-Question: How would export from 3.3 and import to 3.2 will work?
+Question: Do we wish to support it export from 3.3 and import to 3.2 or below?
 Question: A user can import/export a VM/Template even if he doesn't have permissions on the networks.
+Is the next flow valid ?

+*   The profile name should be saved in the OVF (in addition to the network name which is saved today).
-We should save to the OVF both network name and profile name.
-During import, if both (network name, profile name) exist on the target DC, the vnic will get the profile id.
-If any of these are missing, the vnic's profile will be set with 'none' profile.
+*   During import, if both (network name, profile name) exist on the target DC, the vnic will get the profile id.
+*   If the network exists in the Data-Center, but has no profile as specified in the OVF, the user will be notified (event log) and the VNIC will be connected to a default minimal profile defined in the system, regardless the permissions the user has on the network.

+If failed to find any matching vNic profile, the vnic's profile will be set with 'none'.

 *   When a Template is created from a VM the VNIC Profile will be kept along with the VNIC.
 When a VM is created from template the VNIC Profiles will be taken from the template's VNICs.
-*   The VNIC Profiles will be exported and imported together with the VNIC.
-If the user will import a VM which is using a profile not exist in the system, he will be notified and the VNIC will be connected to a default minimal profile defined in the system.

 In 3.2 or lower clusters versions not all of the profile properties are supported.
 In those clusters only Profile name, Network and Port mirroring will be enabled.